mwiater/agon/README.md

 Overall, `agon` was created to efficiently evaluate different scenarios with small LLMs and try to better understand how to make small LLMs work for various home lab projects.

 ## Requirements
-You'll need to setup and have 1-4 Ollama endpoints available.
+You'll need to set up at least one Ollama endpoint or a llama.cpp server that exposes the OpenAI-compatible API.
+For llama.cpp, router mode is recommended if you want model list/load/unload support.

 ## Table of Contents